sinaro/prs-training-uio/README.md

 ##write.table(AN_basegwas.txt, file="AN_basegwas.txt", quote=FALSE, row.names=FALSE, col.names=TRUE)
 # Compress back the file
 tar -czvf AN_basegwas.txt.gz  AN_basegwas.txt
-# Do some QC of base data as descibed in PRSice2 basic tutorial (https://choishingwan.github.io/PRS-Tutorial/base/)
+### Do some QC of base data as descibed in PRSice2 basic tutorial (https://choishingwan.github.io/PRS-Tutorial/base/)
+# Check Imputation quality and MAF.
 # Check if imputation quality is above 0.8.
-The base data does not have minor allele frequency (MAD) information to check, but the Readme file states MAF > 0.01
+The base data does not have minor allele frequency (MAF) information to check, but the Readme file states MAF > 0.01
 gunzip -c AN_basegwas.txt.gz |\
 awk 'NR==1 || ($10 > 0.8) {print}' |\
 gzip > AN_basegwas.gz